 First Friday of the month at 6:00 p.m.

 The Family Shabbat service begins and is tailored for families with school-age children.
 Family Shabbat features youth-oriented music accompanied by guitar with most prayers sung by all.
-Rabbi Wolfe gives a short talk especially suited for children.
-Led by Rabbi Greg Wolfe and Dan Tennenbaum.
+A rabbi gives a short talk especially suited for children.
+Led by a rabbi and Dan Tennenbaum.

-Kabbalat Shabbat services are led by Rabbi Greg Wolfe and Hazzan Shayndel Adler.
-We welcome the harmony, beauty and peace of Shabbat with an uplifting, joyful blend of engaging prayers.
+Kabbalat Shabbat services are led by a rabbi We welcome the harmony, beauty and peace of Shabbat with an uplifting, joyful blend of engaging prayers.
 Traditional liturgy is woven together with newer melodies to enliven our Shabbat experience.
-Hazzan Shayndel often accompanies the prayers with a guitar or lyre, flute and drum and delivers a musical, spiritual dvar torah (a teaching that relates to the Torah parsha of the week).
 All Hebrew is transliterated so that everyone can follow along and participate in the prayers.
+We often have guest speakers on themes of social justice.
 Shabbat seekers of all ages are welcome to attend: children, students, families, elders and anyone interested in a musical and spiritual evening.

 Kabbalat Shabbat services offer an opportunity to begin Shabbat and the weekend with warmth, friendship and a letting-go of weekday responsibilities.
 Most prayers are sung together by the congregation.
-Rabbi Wolfe offers meaningful words, often related to the week’s Torah portion.
+A rabbi offers meaningful words, often related to the week’s Torah portion.
 Music provided by Bob Smith.

 The Songleaders Shabbat service begins at 7:00 p.m.
 Lively melodies are accompanied by guitar and other instruments; rhythm instruments are provided for those who wish to join in the music making.
 Newcomers are welcome to rehearse with the Song Leaders.
 Contact CBH partner Sarah Pattison for more information.

-When there is a fifth Friday in the month the Rabbi will surprise us with a special service.
+When there is a fifth Friday in the month a rabbi will surprise us with a special service.

 All Friday night services conclude with a lively Oneg social gathering held in the Social Hall [of course, this has been suspended during the health emergency, and will resume when it is safe to do so].
 To host an Oneg, please sign up.
 You may wish to do so in honor or in memory of a loved one, or a special simcha in your life.